kicaj29/aws/ArchitectingAndEcosystem/readme.md

 https://docs.aws.amazon.com/whitepapers/latest/aws-overview/six-advantages-of-cloud-computing.html

-* Trade upfront expense for variable expense
-  Upfront expenses include data centers, physical servers, and other resources that you would need to invest in before using computing resources.
+* Trade upfront expense for variable expense  (pay-as-you-go) Upfront expenses include data centers, physical servers, and other resources that you would need to invest in before using computing resources.
   Instead of investing heavily in data centers and servers before you know how you’re going to use them, you can pay only when you consume computing resources